AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflow-execution.md

 ## Handling of paused workflows {#handling-of-paused-workflows}

 By default, if a workflow is paused, its working tables are never purged.
-From **build 8880**, workflows that have been in a paused state for too long are automatically stopped and their working tables are purged.
+From build 8880, workflows that have been in a paused state for too long are automatically stopped and their working tables are purged.
 This behaviour is triggered as follows:

 * Workflows that have been paused since more than 7 days appear as a warning in the monitoring dashboard (and monitoring API) and a notification is sent to the supervisor group.
 * The same happens every week, when the **[!UICONTROL cleanupPausedWorkflows]** technical workflow is triggered.
 For more details on the workflow, refer to [this section](../../workflow/using/delivery.md).